panasiuktet-cpu/MyFirstRepo/README.md

+# MyFirstRepo
-It's my first project that I'm learning to work with Git# MyFirstRepo
+It's my first project that I'm learning to work with Git